 In July 2021, U.S. Capitol Police arrested Rev. Lee along with Congressional Black Caucus Chairwoman Rep. Joyce Beatty.
 They and others were walking through a U.S. Senate office building asking Senators to pass the John R. Lewis Voting Rights Advancement Act.
 It wasn’t his first or only time being arrested for his activism.

-Rev. Lee serves as a Board Member of the National Coalition on Black Civic Participation, member of the Board of Visitors for the Howard University School Of Divinity, a member of the Black Church & HIV Advisory Committee for the NAACP, and is a founding board member for the Black Church PAC.
+Rev. Lee serves as a Board Member of the National Coalition on Black Civic Participation, a member of the Board of Visitors for the Howard University School Of Divinity, a member of the Black Church & HIV Advisory Committee for the NAACP, and is a founding board member for the Black Church PAC.

 How has your church celebrated Black History Month?